 The Coding Agent Becomes the Maintainer

 AI coding agents are moving from autocomplete into issues, branches, tests, pull requests, review comments, CI, and repository policy.
-The important question is not whether they write code.
-It is what happens when maintenance itself becomes model-mediated.
+The important question is not whether they can write code.
+It is what happens when maintenance itself becomes model-mediated and delegated work enters the same records humans use to govern software.

 From Completion to Contribution